• Skip to primary navigation

 brittle mixture first boil to soft ball stage

-At that temperature, add the cashews and continue to stir constantly until the candy reaches the hard crack stage (310 degrees).
-Remove from heat, add butter, vanilla and baking soda.
+At that temperature, add the butter and continue to stir constantly until the candy reaches the hard ball stage (280 degrees).
+Then add cashews and continue to stir and incorporate the nuts until the thermometer reaches 300 degrees (hard crack stage).
+Immediately remove from heat and add baking soda.
 Stir rapidly to combine thoroughly and pour out onto buttered sheet pans.

 brittle boiling after cashews added to hard crack stage